Oregon requires a Firearms Bill of Sale in the sale or transfer of a gun.

 The form contains the firearm seller’s and buyer’s signatures and information about the gun exchanged in the transaction.

-Oregon has no waiting period for firearm sales.
+Oregon has no waiting period for firearm sales, nor does it require a bill of sale or gun registration.

 Oregon does not register firearms.
 The state does maintain a database of licenses obtained by purchasers through licensed firearms dealers.

 Firearms dealers must maintain a fingerprint record for five years after a sale or background check.
-Law enforcement may search these records upon presentation of a subpoena (Or.
-Rev. Stat. § 166.412).
+Law enforcement may search these records upon presentation of a subpoena.
+[1]

 Oregon is a “shall-issue” state.
 This means the state will issue a concealed handgun license to anyone otherwise qualified.

-However, sheriffs have some discretion in denying licenses to those they believe may be a threat to themselves or others based on their background check or past behavior (Or.
-Rev. Stat. § 166.293(2)).
+However, sheriffs have some discretion in denying licenses to those they believe may be a threat to themselves or others based on their background checks or past behavior.
+[2]

-An applicant is qualified for a concealed handgun license (per Or.
-Rev. Stat. § 166.291) if they:
+An applicant is qualified for a concealed handgun license if they: [3]

 - Are At least 21 years old